 California Health Care and Homelessness Learning Community

-A year-long statewide initiative to learn about innovative approaches to improving health services for people experiencing homelessness
+The year-long statewide initiative promoted innovative approaches to improving health services for people experiencing homelessness

 With more than 151,000 people living on the streets and in shelters, California’s homeless population is larger than that of any other state.
 People experiencing homelessness suffer from poorer health, have life expectancies 20 to 30 years shorter than that of the general population, and have less access to needed preventive, primary, and specialty health care services.
 The high prevalence of chronic physical health conditions, behavioral health needs, and acute and infectious illnesses in this population has only been exacerbated by the COVID-19 pandemic.

-To address the challenges related to meeting the health care needs of people experiencing homelessness, the Center for Health Care Strategies (CHCS), with support from CHCF, is launching the California Health Care and Homelessness Learning Community.
-This initiative will bring together stakeholders from throughout California to learn from peers and experts across the nation about innovative approaches to improve health services for homeless populations.
+To address the challenges related to meeting the health care needs of people experiencing homelessness, the Center for Health Care Strategies (CHCS), with support from CHCF, launched the California Health Care and Homelessness Learning Community.
+The initiative brought together stakeholders from throughout California to learn from peers and experts across the nation about innovative approaches to improve health services for homeless populations.

-- Identify collaboration and information-sharing opportunities at the local, regional, and state level.
+- Identified collaboration and information-sharing opportunities at the local, regional, and state level.

-- Educate participants regarding policy levers and opportunities to address the health care needs of those experiencing homelessness under the California Advancing and Innovating Medi-Cal (CalAIM) initiative and other state and national efforts.
+- Educated participants regarding policy levers and opportunities to address the health care needs of those experiencing homelessness under the California Advancing and Innovating Medi-Cal (CalAIM) initiative and other state and national efforts.

-- Connect California stakeholders to relevant innovations and experts elsewhere in the country to help accelerate the spread and uptake of promising approaches.
+- Connected California stakeholders to relevant innovations and experts elsewhere in the country to help accelerate the spread and uptake of promising approaches.

-CHCS will distill key lessons from the learning community and share emerging best practices with California stakeholders and a broad national audience to inform efforts nationally to improve health care for people experiencing homelessness.
+CHCS distilled key lessons from the learning community and share emerging best practices with California stakeholders and a broad national audience to inform efforts nationally to improve health care for people experiencing homelessness.
 Phase 2 of the project, Partnerships for Action: The California Health Care & Homeless Learning Community, is now in process.